Floe-Project/Floe/docs/src/develop/library-lua-api.md

 # Library Lua API

-This document describes the functions you can use your sample library's [`floe.lua` script](develop-libraries.md#the-floelua-file) to create and configure the library and its instruments.
+This document describes the functions you can use in your sample library's [`floe.lua` script](develop-libraries.md#the-floelua-file) to create and configure the library and its instruments.

-Floe runs your script using Lua {{#include ../../mdbook_config.txt:lua-version}}.
+Floe runs your script using Lua v{{#include ../../mdbook_config.txt:lua-version}}.
 You have access to some of [Lua's standard libraries](https://www.lua.org/manual/5.4/manual.html#6): `math`, `string`, `table` and `utf8`.
 The other standard libraries are not available - including the `require` function.
 This is to minimise security risks.

 If there are any errors in your script, Floe will show them on the GUI along with a line number and a description of the problem.